 This first example of a possible implementation is a very basic one.
 The idea is to use the existing data and data model to create basic project controlling on a regular basis by saving some calculated figures as custom entity values.
 The custom entity is used to provide a historic reposting functionality for the data over time.

 Put simply, this is our baseline!
-Negotiation are completed, the customer has accepted our offer.
+Negotiations are completed, and the customer has accepted our offer.
 This is the baseline we can use to report the current project status.
 While the project schedule may change over time during the project delivery process, the project contract will stay the same.

 The project is linked to the project contract line.
 All related data (like the work breakdown structure (WBS) schedule and expenses estimates) imported with full detail, we get a clear picture of the “base” project schedule.